lheywang/WirelessSpeaker/README.md

 - **all** : Compile only the files.
 - **install** : Compile if not already done and try to copy the output on the root of the raspberrypi.home home folder (pi user)
 - **run** : Install and then attempt an ssh log to launch the code.
+- **doc** : Create the HTML and PDF documentations for the project using Doxygen

 > **NOTES**
 > You can speed up the build process by using make [recipe] -j [core number]